 If You Have Ever Searched, You Used Google!

 Recently, Google made a quiet change and started encrypting all search activity by its users on Google search engine, except for clicks on advertisements.
-According to Google, the search engine giant took this step to provide some extra Google-New-Search-Engineprotection to searchers.
+According to Google, the search engine giant took this step to provide some extra protection to searchers.

 Secure Searching from Logged-In Users to Everyone